shovon/hyperguard/README.md

 #### Create custom validators by composing other validators

-Ninazu offers some basic validator creators, such as for strings, numbers, and booleans.
+Type Guardian offers some basic validator creators, such as for strings, numbers, and booleans.
 But, if you wanted to create your own validator creator for other purposes, you certainly can.
 Here's an example: optional values.

 So let's say you wanted validation for an object with string fields that can be set to `undefined`, then a validator for that would look like so: